geofbaum/geofbaum.github.io/README.md

   lot of the features I was working with initially no longer work in their current form such as the Time Dimension parts used to get and display a model run worth of data and displaying it.
 It is my hope that I will be able to find a way around that but at the moment I do not have as much free time to investigate how to do that.
 If you have any ideas please let me know!</h3>

+Currently under development for a new release where I'll be moving from Leaflet to OpenLayers implementation for the weather data retrieval and creating a static offshoot site to host my resume, other work, blog utilizing Jekyll.
+Hoping to have the addition and transition to
+OpenLayers done by the end of January 2022.